 When we first learned that we were pregnant, less than 2 months into our multi-year travels around the world, we had two options: 1) end our travels early and return home or 2) have our baby while we were traveling.

-Returning home would end our travels because, as full time travelers, we are exempt from paying for the mandatory U.S. medical insurance required by the Affordable Care Act - as long as we are outside of the country for at least 330 days out of the year.
-If we were to return, we would not only have to pay for our airfare (roughly $1,250 each from where we would be when we needed to return), but we would also have to back-pay for that medical insurance as we would no longer be exempt.
+Returning home would end our travels because, as full time travelers, we are exempt from paying for the mandatory U.S. medical insurance required by the Affordable Care Act - as long as we are outside of the country for at least 330 days out of the year (this was necessary prior to 2019).
+If we were to return at that time, we would not only have to pay for our airfare (roughly $1,250 each from where we would be when we needed to return), but we would also have to back-pay for that medical insurance as we would no longer be exempt.
 The penalty is either a flat amount assessed for each uninsured family member, or a percentage of your family income, whichever is greater.
 So, if we were to go back and NOT get insurance for ourselves, we would have to pay a penalty of $695 per adult, or 2.5% of household income - whichever was greater.
 For 2017, the maximum that could be charged was $3,625 per individual.
 If we wanted the insurance to help cover the birth of our child, we’d end up paying over $4,000 each - AND still end up with hospital and doctor bills totaling between $8,000-$16,000 for the birth (after insurance was applied).
-The costs associated with going back would completely cripple our travel budget and require us to acquire new jobs once we returned - and that would be the end of our endless travels.
+The costs associated with going back would completely cripple our travel budget and require us to acquire new jobs once we returned - and that would be the end of our “endless travels”.

 Alternatively, we could give birth abroad - but our last trimester of pregnancy was already booked for South Africa in December, and a combination of Kenya, Tanzania, and Uganda in January and February.
 We did look into the hospitals in Nairobi, Kenya - but decided to change our plans and extend our stay in South Africa for the full third trimester (as we receive a 90-day travel visa there) and because we found an amazing Luxury Maternity Hospital that was going to cost a total of around $4,000 USD - and would provide us with the natural birth that we wanted.
 So, near the beginning of our second trimester, we contacted that Hospital, filled out the paperwork, and were accepted by admissions.
 So, the decision was made and we changed our plans.
 We would be spending 3 months in Cape Town, South Africa!